Kanipura Sri Gopalakrishna Temple: History

 Kanipura Temple was the original seat of the Raja of Kumbla, which was later on shifted to Maipady (Mayapuri).
-Even to this day one can see the ruins of the fort at Kumbla or Kotekar and Arikadi, which bears testimony to the political importance of Kumbla in the days gone by.
+Even to this day, one can see the ruins of the fort at Kumbla (or Kotekar) and Arikadi, which bear testimony to the political importance of Kumbla in the days gone by.
 Kanipura is only a derivative of Kanvapura.
 Tradition ascribes the Prathishtah of Sri Gopalkrishna Moorthi of the temple to Kanva Maharshi from whom the name of the place is derived.
 The other place names such as Kannur (also called Kanva Peetah) within two miles to the east of the temple and the well known Kanva Teertha of the Pejavar Mutt fame near Manjeshwar, also are indicative of the faith of the people in the many legends relating to the association of the sage Kanva with this temple and the surrounding place.

-The legend of the Sthala-Purana states that having installed the idol, which is an image of Balagopalakrishna in jet black granite, an idol which was being worshipped by the fostermother Yashoda, the sage performed Adhishekam to the deity with the Manthrodaka which he had saved in his Kamandalu during ages past; the Manthrodaka then flowed out as a stream, grew into a river and ultimately joined the western sea within a short distance from the temple.
-The river is "Kumbha Hole", (Hole means river) also known as the Kumbhini.
+The Sthala-Purana legend claims that after installing the idol, a jet-black granite statue of Balagopalakrishna that was being worshipped by Yashoda, the sage performed Adhishekam to the deity using the Manthrodaka that he had previously saved in his Kamandalu.
+The Manthrodaka then flowed out as a stream, grew into a river, and eventually joined the western sea not far from the temple.
+The river is "Kumbha Hole" (Hole means river) which thus is also known as the Kumbhini.
 The town as well came to be known as Kumbla from this.

-The temple, for which extensive repairs and renovations have been carried out, is situated in the heart of the town of Kumbla at the foot of an elevated hill which rises in front of it, with the river Kumbha Hole flanking if on the north.
+The temple, for which extensive repairs and renovations have been carried out, is situated in the heart of the town of Kumbla at the foot of an elevated hill which rises in front of it, with the river Kumbha Hole flanking it on the north.
 If Srimadanantheshwara, and Sri Vinayaka of Madhur are the deities of the daily worship of the senior Raja of Kumbla, the patta Abhisheka or coronation of the senior Raja in ancient days would have taken place at Kanipura Sri Gopalakrishna temple.
-The Abhisheka of the Yuvaraja of Kumbla used to take place at Srimath Udaneshwara Temple of perdala, which in Kumbla Seema is only next in importance to the above four temples.
+The Abhisheka of the Yuvaraja of Kumbla used to take place at Srimath Udaneshwara Temple of Perdala, which in Kumbla Seema is only next in importance to the above four temples.

-Kanipura Sri Gopalakrishna's praises have been sung by Parthi Subba, the father of Yakshagana, along with those of Madhur Sri Mahaganapathi, in several songs.
-It was in Kumbla that Parthi Subba was born and bred up (in about 1740 to 1800 A.D) and composed all his Yakshagana Prasangas which earned for him the title of the father of Thenkku Thittu Yakshagana.
+Kanipura Sri Gopalakrishna's praises have been sung by Parthi Subba, the "father of Yakshagana", along with those of Madhur Sri Mahaganapathi, in several songs.
+It was in Kumbla that Parthi Subba was born and grew up (in about 1740 to 1800 A.D) and composed all his Yakshagana Prasangas, which earned for him the title of the father of "Thenkku Thittu Yakshagana".
 He was in the line of the Paatalies of the Kumbla temple, and at the Moodappa seva in Madhur temple in 1797 had presented a copper "Dhara Battal" to that temple inscribed with his name in Kannada, which is presently in use at the Madhur temple.